aiman-al-masoud/deixiscript/src/machines-like-us/README.md

 ## Deriving New Properties

-An expression using when, and a formula from L-lang used to represent a derived property.
+An expression using when, and a formula from the L Language used to represent a derived property.

+### Examples:

 ```
 person x has person y as mother